KAKAFEI123/DsDTW/README.md

 This repository implements a soft-DTW-based deep model for learning online signature representations.
 The introduction of soft-DTW is inspired by Cuturi et al.'s work [3].
 The design of model structure is based on the recurrent adaptation network in our previous work [2].
 To use this repository, you should first download the DeepSignDB database [4].
 If you find this repository useful, please cite our papers [1,2].
 For further application in handwritten digit verification and letter identification, please download the e-BioDigit [5] and LERID [6] databases.

+The codes will be available upon the publication of our paper [1].

 ### Pipeline

 --dataProcess: data preprocessing.